* Abe says BOJ should consider maximising employment as mandate

 “Short-term players who had earlier taken profits are now re-entering.
 A rise above 90 is within sight now,” said a trader at a Japanese bank.

 The yen has been tumbling since November on speculation of more easing from the BOJ, with traders expecting the central bank to adopt an explicit two percent inflation target at its policy meeting on Jan.
-21-22.
+21-22 to fall in line with the aims of the Liberal Democrat Party-led government elected last month.

 The BOJ’s deepening bias for easing was in stark contrast to other major central banks.